-Sentencing: It all Comes Down to This
+The Sentencing - It all Comes Down to This

-At the Sentencing, the Lawyer has a very brief window to get the Judge’s attention.
-After that, the Judge’s attention is either held, or lost.
-And that’s the point of this section, and the real “point” in a Criminal case; it all comes down to this.
-Once the Lawyer takes the podium at Sentencing, it’s time to make that Judge look up and captivate him or her.
+At the sentencing, your lawyer has a very brief window to get the Judge’s attention.
+Within moments, your Judge’s attention will either have been grabbed, or lost.
+And that’s the point of this section, and the real “point” in a criminal case; it all comes down to this.
+When your lawyer stands at the podium at sentencing, it’s time to make that Judge look up and captivate him or her.
 In the world of persuasive speaking, you must first capture the listener’s attention.
 Then, you must begin persuading the listener to see things your way.
 A persuasive speaker will captivate the listener, and will influence his or her opinion.
-Hopefully, that influence will, in a Criminal case, extend to softening up the eventual outcome at the Sentencing.
+In a criminal or DUI case, that means your lawyer needs to make things better for you.

-And who wants to walk into Court and be Represented by “or not”?
+And who wants to walk into court and be represented by “or not”?